publicdomain-nocopyright/7dtd-temporary-information/set_biome_spawning/README.md

 2. Restart the dedicated server (or your 7DTD Client if you applied this mod to your client only).
 3. Connect to your dedicated server as a player; or play/continue existing single player world.
 4. You should immediately see changes of zombies,
-   If they were killed around your spawning before joining, it might takes up to ~4 in-game hours for new zombies to appear around.
+   If zombies were killed around you before joining, it might takes up to ~4 in-game hours for new zombies to appear in the kill zone.

 `serverconfig.xml` changes are not needed for improvements to be visible,
 but it's recommended for Dedicated Servers that have more players than 2-3 online.